MJHarrison-GFDL/MOM6-IceShelf-examples/README.md

 # MOM6-IceShelf-examples

+[MOM6](https://github.com/NOAA-GFDL/MOM6) coupling with static and dynamic ice shelves.

-This repository provides the configurations (input parameters and data) and their corresponding                                                                     regression data (for testing), of models that involve [MOM6](https://github.com/NOAA-GFDL/MOM6)                                                                 coupling with dynamic ice shelves.
+This repository provides configurations (input parameters and data) and their corresponding  regression data for testing purposes.

-These results are strictly for developmental purposes and are not in any way supported for external users.
+These results are strictly for developmental purposes and are not supported for external users.

 ## Bash Example: